jundalisay/spblist/content/en/research/mohammad/quran/sura-026a.md

 211.
 212. They
 are barred from hearing.
-do not pray to another god with Allah, else you will be of those tormented.
+do not pray to another god with Enki, else you will be of those tormented.
 213. So
 214. And